kamidev/aquarium/README.md

 Travis CI: [![Build Status](https://travis-ci.org/kamidev/aquarium.svg?branch=master)](https://travis-ci.org/kamidev/aquarium)

 Testing https://github.com/marketplace/dependabot-preview using some three year old Elixir sample code.
-For code that old, a manual update process is necessary.
-But looking at automatically generated pull requests may give you somewhere to start.
+For code that old, a manual update process was necessary to get started.
+But looking at automatically generated pull requests can be a good start after that.

 ## Installing